farmermel/witch-duolingo/README.md

 Launches the server listening on port 8081.
 By default the server sends dummy data.
 To use the actual Google Translate Api follow [these instructions](https://cloud.google.com/translate/docs/basic/setup-basic#before_you_begin) to obtain an api key and set up your local environment.
-You'll then need to edit the server file to set the `environment` variable to anything but `development` or `test` and the server will start using the Google Api.
+You'll then need to set an `NODE_ENV` environment variable to anything but `development` or `test` and the server will start using the Google Api.